What is the significance of the 1968 East L.A. Walkouts?

 Unfortunately, the history of the powerful movement that was comprised of millions of Mexican and Mexican American individuals in the U.S. Southwest that happened concurrently to the African American/Black civil rights movement has been somewhat neglected.
 These individuals leading this movement eventually claimed the political identity of Chicano.
 Chicano had previously been a derogatory word used by Mexican and Mexican Americans in the U.S. for individuals who were poor and recent immigrants to the U.S. In the 1960s and 1970s, Chicanos reclaimed the word in order to signify that their indigenous ancestry and culture were important to them, as well as to the land they had lost from Spanish and American imperialism.

-The Chicano movement, or El Moviemiento, was complex and came in to being after decades of discrimination, segregation, and other issues arising over decades of war and violence around the region we now know as the U.S./Mexican border.
+The Chicano movement, or El Moviemiento, was complex and came into being after decades of discrimination, segregation, and other issues arising over decades of war and violence around the region we now know as the U.S./Mexican border.
 The East L.A.
 School Walkouts were an expression of the frustration over the treatment of the larger Chicano community by Anglos both in and out of the classroom.
 Contemporaneously to the walkouts, the United Farm Workers Movement was in full throttle.
 Cesar Chavez and Dolores Huerta were organizing strikes and convincing Mexican and Filipino laborers to become union members.
 The East L.A.
-School Walkouts walkouts were critical component of the spark ignited the Chicano and Mexican American community to begin the fight for equality alongside their Native American, Asian, and African American brothers and sisters during the Civil Rights Era.
+School Walkouts walkouts were a critical component of the spark that ignited the Chicano and Mexican American community to begin the fight for equality alongside their Native American, Asian, and African American brothers and sisters during the Civil Rights Era.

 On March 3, 1968, Mexican American students enrolled in Abraham Lincoln High School in East L.A. successfully organized a walkout and most of the students left their classrooms to protest their poor classroom education.
 They felt they were receiving a substandard education because they were Mexicans and Mexican Americans.
 The school had forcibly tracked most of the Mexican and Mexican American students into trade and vocational careers They did not allow them to even consider pursuing a degree four-year collegiate institution.